Hubert Keller

-Hubert Keller is a noted French chef, who is known for his signature restaurants, Fleur de Lys in San Francisco and Las Vegas.
+Hubert Keller (born 1954) is a noted French chef, who is known for his signature restaurants, Fleur de Lys in San Francisco and Las Vegas.

 Biography

 Keller was born in Alsace, France, and graduated from the École Hoteliere in Strasbourg.
 Beginning as a pastry chef, he worked in various restaurants, including Auberge de L'Ill, the cruise liner Mermoz, Domaine de Chateauneuf, and Moulin de Mougins in France, and La Cuisine du Soleil in São Paulo, Brazil.
 He trained under Paul Haeberlin, Paul Bocuse, and Roger Vergé before coming to San Francisco in 1982 to revitalize the now-defunct Sutter 500.

-In 1986 he became co-owner and executive chef of the original Fleur de Lys in San Francisco.
+In 1986, he became co-owner and executive chef of the original Fleur de Lys in San Francisco.
 He later opened a gourmet Burger Bar in Las Vegas, Nevada, which features a $60 "Rossini Burger" made of American Kobe beef, sautéed foie gras, and shaved truffles.
 Shortly after, he opened a second Fleur de Lys at Mandalay Bay.
 Chef Keller also opened a French-influenced steakhouse in Downtown St. Louis called SLEEK, which is regarded as the best steak house in St. Louis.
 He was the consulting chef at the Club XIX, at the Lodge in Pebble Beach in Pebble Beach, California.
 He is the author of The Cuisine of Hubert Keller and is the co-author of Dr. Dean Ornish's Eat More, Weigh Less.
 Keller was the first guest chef with Jean-Marc Fullsack to cook a dinner for a president (Clinton) in White House history and to train the White House chef in healthy cooking with the guidance of Jean-Marc Fullsack.

 Awards

-In 1988 Hubert Keller was ranked as one of the "10 best new chefs in America" by Food & Wine magazine.
-In 1997 he won the James Beard Foundation/Perrier-Jouët award for America's Best Chef in California.
+In 1988, Hubert Keller was ranked as one of the "10 best new chefs in America" by Food & Wine magazine.
+In 1997, he won the James Beard Foundation/Perrier-Jouët award for America's Best Chef in California.
 Keller also received the James Beard Foundation's Who's Who of Food and Beverage in America lifetime achievement designation in 2003.
 Fleur de Lys has been ranked as one of the top 40 restaurants in the United States in 2004, 2005, and 2006 by Gayot restaurant guide, and was awarded one Michelin star in 2006.
 Fleur de Lys has also been ranked as one of the top 25 restaurants in the United States by Food & Wine magazine.